 When we talk about relevance and digital PR campaigns, we mostly think about pitching journalists who will care about our campaign.
 Be sure to consider this early in ideation so your idea isn’t too niche and only a small group of journalists might care about it.

 Psst – this is my top tip for anyone working in digital PR: watch the news.
 It sounds simple, but many don’t.
-Especially in today’s climate of seemingly never-ending bad news, it can be hard for our mental health.
-If you’re pitching media outlets though, you need to be consuming news and knowing what’s going on in the world.
+If you’re pitching media outlets you need to know what they’re interested in talking about.

 I personally watch morning national news that highlights the main stories around the U.S. and includes a mix of lifestyle and international news.
-I also consume news throughout the day via social media and have signed up to several news roundup emails that are sent straight to my inbox every morning.
+I also keep tabs on the news of the day via social media.
+I signed up for several news roundup emails that are sent straight to my inbox every morning.
+That helps ensure my content is valuable to journalists.

-Now it’s time to become an expert in the area that your client’s site covers.
+PR for a niche industry can be challenging, so start by becoming an expert in the area that your client’s site covers.
 While you want to keep campaign ideas relevant, start off by brainstorming all the potential topics that you could ideate around.
-For example, if a client’s site sells insurance, I could brainstorm around the topics:
+For example, if a client’s site sells insurance, you could brainstorm around the topics:

 Next, go to sites like Google News, Muck Rack, or Buzzsumo and start plugging in the different topics.
 Create a Google doc and collect news stories that focus on the same topic your client’s site covers, and filter it for the past three to six months.
 This will help familiarize you with the kinds of stories that journalists are writing about the industry you are focused on.